Blackhawks vs. Golden Knights: Betting Trends, Odds, Advanced Stats

 Blackhawks Advanced Stats

-- The Blackhawks have the league's 17th-ranked scoring offense (11 total goals, 2.2 per game).
+- The Blackhawks' 14 total goals (two per game) rank 29th in the league.

-- The Blackhawks have conceded 2.6 goals per game, 13 total, which ranks 19th among league teams.
+- The Blackhawks have conceded 21 total goals (three per game) to rank 15th.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.